microsoft/SdnDiagnostics/README.md

     }
     ```
 3. Known Issue tests are executed using `Test-SdnKnownIssues` or executing the cmdlet directly.
- - `Test-SdnKnownIssues` will automatically pick up tests under the `~/src/modules/public/health` directory.
+ - `Test-SdnKnownIssues` will automatically pick up tests under the `src\health` directory.
- - The health validation function should be added to `SdnDiagnostics.psd1` under `FunctionsToExport`
 4. The infrastructure information can be retrieved from global cache at `$Global:SdnDiagnostics`
 # Trademarks